Trade Gold Trading

 Day traders use the calculated pivot-points to determine levels of entry, stops & profit taking, by trying to determine where the majority of other commodity traders may be doing the same.

-The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding commodities price differentials calculated from previous trading ranges.
+The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding price differentials calculated from previous trading ranges.

-A pivot & the associated support & resistance levels are often turning points for the direction of commodities price movement in a market.
+A pivot & the associated support & resistance levels are often turning points for the direction of price movement in a market.

-The central pivot-point can then be used to calculate the support & resistance levels as follows:
+The central pivot-point can then be used to calculate support and resistance levels as follows:

 Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the commodity market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

 One of the reasons they are now so popular is because they are considered a "leading" (or predictive) technical indicator rather than a lagging indicator.
-All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close commodities prices.
+All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

 Resistance 3